Details

 Above all, with each step you take, the valley unfolds its secrets and spreads its arms wider, inviting you to explore its mysteries.
 Why wait for another reason?
 Begin your planning right now!

-How to Reach Har Ki Dun
+Read More: How To Reach Har Ki Dun

 The best time to visit Har Ki Dun is from March to June and September to November .
 During these months, the weather is ideal with clear sunny days, and the temperature ranges between 18°C and 24°C during the day and drops to a minimum of 3°C at night in the spring season.
 In the autumn season, the temperature ranges between 8°C and 10°C during the day and drops to -5°C at night.
 The landscape is also at its best during these months, with vibrant colours and warmth from the sun in the spring and a winter wonderland with snow-covered trees and landscapes in the autumn.